julienchastang/Unidata-Dockerfiles/ams2016/README/README.txt

   https://www.unidata.ucar.edu/software/thredds/current/tds/reference/collections/TDM.html

-6 Tomcat Logging for TDS and RAMADDA
+7 Tomcat Logging for TDS and RAMADDA
 ====================================

   It is a good idea to mount Tomcat logging directories outside the container so that they can be managed for both the TDS and RAMADDA.

   ,----
+  | # Create Tomcat logging directories
   | mkdir -p ~/logs/ramadda-tomcat
   | mkdir -p ~/logs/tds-tomcat
   `----